shpml/fundamentals/06_chapter/09_exercise.md

 1. Make sure you're in the `World` directory within your home directory

-2. Make a new directory titled "Antarctica" inside the `World` directory
+2. Make a new directory titled `Antarctica` inside the `World` directory

 3. To be sure you created the directory in the right place, list the contents of the `World` directory